archibaldmilton/Girellu/Releases/Filters/Natural Mod Filter 7.3/README.md

 *Contrast tuning (for Sol users)*

-If your your display's black level is not great, then the filter may look too washed out.
+If your display's black level is not great, then the filter may look too washed out.
 Try increasing "contrast_day" in Natural_Mod.lua (I use 0.985 for Oculus Quest 2), or just add 1% to contrast in the Sol Config app.

 ## Donate: [![](https://img.shields.io/badge/PayPal-eyes1991-169BD7?style=for-the-badge&logo=paypal)](https://paypal.me/ears1991)